 Plans are longer versions of the idea statement and design (which are often part of the introduction to the idea plan).

-They take longer to do and they cover more ground.
-But they give people specific clarity on how the idea actually works.
+They take longer to do.
+They cover more ground.
+But they give people specific clarity on how the idea works.
 Plans make sure the idea has been fully thought through.

-This clarity comes from the actionable detail that sits under the big idea.
-To organise this detail in an engaging, compelling way, you need storytelling skills to bring the idea plan to life.
+This clarity comes from the actionable detail behind the big idea.
+You use your storytelling skills to bring the idea plan to life in an engaging, compelling way

 Idea Generation - Who?

-But it’s also people who create the culture in your business in the first place.
+But it’s the people in the business who create that culture in the first place.

 To encourage idea generation, you need to consider “who” gets involved, and what drives their creativity.